lgorissen/k4d/lab 19/README.md

   volumes:
   - name: transportlog-hostpath
     hostPath:                          # hostPath Volume
-      path: /tmp/terra10-transporter   # path on the Worker node where the Volume is mounted
+      path: /tmp/terra10-transporter   # path on the Worker Node where the Volume is mounted
 ```

 Let's get this to work.
 Create the directory and post the manifest file: